-We recently stayed at a convent, Casa per Ferie Monsignor Aurelio Bacciarini, during our visit to Rome.
+We stayed at a convent, Casa per Ferie Monsignor Aurelio Bacciarini, during a visit to Rome.
 This convent is next to a beautiful church and is located in the Prati neighborhood.
-It is just a few minutes walk from great restaurants and shopping, a metro station, and is walking distance from Vatican City.
+It is just a few minutes’ walk from great restaurants and shopping, a metro station, and is walking distance from Vatican City.

 - Although the convent might be fully operational, you will rarely see nuns.

 - Certain religious affiliations are not required to be a guest here.
 They are very welcoming.

 - There are established curfews.
 If you plan to stay out later, ask for a key.

 - You are welcome to bring alcohol back to the property and respectfully enjoy drinks on the rooftop terrace.

 The staff here is incredibly helpful and hospitable!
 They are always pleasant and provide good customer service.
 They will even help you check in to your flight if you are having difficulties.
 We thoroughly enjoyed our time here and would recommend it to anyone seeking reasonable accommodation in Rome.
 If you’d like to book at a convent in Italy, you can do so through this website.